-Potatoes are actually NOT a root, they are called tubers.
+Potatoes are “tubers”.
+They are NOT a root.
 But some people call them roots.
 We will talk about potatoes in our next lesson when we study stems.
 For now, it’s good to know that they grow underground, under the potato plant.
-Like roots, they grow under the plant-in the dirt.
+Like roots, they grow under the plant in the dirt.

 Buy Your Supplies

 Now, put these items in your basket for the experiments you will be doing over the next few days

 - Carrots (with tops attached if possible)